-Our sales network in EMEA is supported by a main office and service center in Chandler's Ford, Hampshire, UK, which serves as headquarters of our European sales operations and provides repair, calibration and technical support services for our EMEA customers.
-We also have additional sales offices in multiple countries across EMEA to serve and support our various customers and distribution partners.
+Our sales network in EMEA is supported by a main office and service center in Chandler's Ford, Hampshire, UK, which serves as headquarters of our European sales operations and provides repair, calibration and technical support services for our T&M customers in EMEA.
+We also have additional sales offices in multiple countries across EMEA to serve and support our various customers and distribution partners, including a main office in Rennes, France, from where our monitoring and analytics solutions are mainly supported.

-As for Asia-Pacific, our regional headquarters are based in Singapore, while our main sales offices for mainland China are located in Beijing, Shenzhen and Shanghai.
-In addition, we have other sales offices in strategic locations around the Asia-Pacific region to support our customers and distribution partners.
+As for Asia-Pacific, our regional headquarters are based in Singapore with additional sales offices located in multiple countries around the Asia-Pacific region to support our diverse customers and distribution partners.